 Pearl is a weird mix of extreme teenage shyness and fear and self-doubt and weakness, and supernatural abilities.
 I don’t have much sympathy for her, just frustration.

-This one also opens with a well-written action scene.
 Cadet Ava Davies has been captured by the seemingly ruthless inhabitants of an alien planet.

-What?
+Oh no!
 How did that happen?

 First, she finessed her way on a mission towards Dragath25, “the prison planet,” where the New Earth Council had decided to maroon all the worst criminals of the world.